Common causes and treatments for digestive disturbances in cats.

 Bacteria – can be ingested through contaminated food or water, transmitted from other animals or may even be passed on from animal to human.

 Hair Balls (Furballs) – all cats (including Puss In Boots!) occasionally suffer from hairballs.
 They occur as a result of your cat grooming his or herself and in the process swallowing hair.
-Normally, the cat’s digestive system is able to handle the hair and it simply passes through the intestinal tract and out in the feces, but here again, the ingredients in Homeopet Digestive Upsets can help a smooth journey.
+Normally, the cat’s digestive system is able to handle the hair and it simply passes through the intestinal tract and out in the feces, but sometimes a little extra help is needed and here HomeoPet Feline Furball can help a smooth journey.
 However, there are some instances when furballs get very large and may need veterinary intervention.

 Common causes of chronic digestive disorders in cats